Jitsusama/demo-postman/README.md

 1. History and observe entries.

 ## Mock Demo

+Finally, here is a live example of an application speaking to a mocked out API.

 1. Workspaces -> Demo -> Mock Servers -> Demo -> Copy URL
 1. Go to UI -> Paste URL